Take a tour you’ll never forget. Learn how to plan a multi-destination bus trip that can combine several vacation locations in just one jaunt.

 Taking your travel group on the road sounds like an amazing idea—until you sit down and realize how many details are involved.
 Don’t be discouraged!
 It’ll be worth it.
 Figuring out how to plan a multi-destination bus trip takes organization and a lot of preparation, but in the end, you’ll have created incredible memories with your fellow travelers.

 Solidify Your Itinerary

-Keep Everyone Comfortable
+Keep Tour Members Comfortable

 Choosing the right bus is even more essential than where you stay along the way.
 This will be the “mobile home” you all come back to each morning, so max out your budget on plush seats that recline with plenty of room for personal space and bulky souvenirs.
 And be wary of any hotels with deals that seem too good to be true.
 With an active itinerary, everyone will want to stretch out, take a long shower, and get a good night’s sleep.
 Read those online reviews carefully.